moment/momentjs.com/docs/moment/02-get-set/06-day.md

 **Note:** `Moment#date` is for the date of the month, and `Moment#day` is for the day of the week.

-As of **2.1.0**, a week name is also supported.
+As of **2.1.0**, a day name is also supported.
 This is parsed in the moment's current locale.

 ```javascript
 moment().day("Sunday");